A Neural Markovian Multiresolution Image Labeling Algorithm: Abstract

 \section{Abstract}

-This paper describes the MCV image labeling algorithm which is a (semi-) hierarchical algorithm commencing with a partition made up of single pixel regions and merging regions or subsets of regions using a Markov random field (MRF) image model.
+This paper describes the results of formally evaluating the MCV (Markov concurrent vision) image labeling algorithm which is a (semi-) hierarchical algorithm commencing with a partition made up of single pixel regions and merging regions or subsets of regions using a Markov random field (MRF) image model.
 It is an example of a general approach to computer vision called concurrent vision in which the operations of image segmentation and image classification are carried out concurrently.
-The output of the MCV algorithm can be a simple segmentation partition or a sequence of partitions which can provide useful information to higher level vision systems.
-In the case of an autoregressive Gaussian MRF the evaluation of sub-images for homogeneity is computationally inexpensive and may be effected by a hardwired feed-forward neural network.
-The merge operation of the algorithm is massively parallelizable.
-While being applicable to images (i.e. 2D signals), the algorithm is equally applicable to 1D signals (e.g. speech) or 3D signals (e.g. video sequences)
+While many image labeling algorithms output a single partition, or segmentation, the MCV algorithm outputs a sequence of partitions and this more elaborate structure may provide information that is valuable for higher level vision systems.
+With certain types of MRF the component of the system for image evaluation can be implemented as a hardwired feed forward neural network.
+While being applicable to images (i.e. 2D signals), the algorithm is equally applicable to 1D signals (e.g. speech) or 3D signals (e.g. video sequences) (though its performance in such domains remains to be tested).
+The algorithm is assessed using subjective and objective criteria with very good results. \keywords{hierarchical, Markov random fields, region growing, partitioning, segmentation, multiresolution, autoregressive Gaussian stochastic process}